Categories: Dead Key FOBS

 For models built after 2010, including Ram trucks, using the rounded key fob, place the “nose” side (side opposite of the mechanical key – its very sensitive to this) of the Key Fob against the Start / Stop ignition button (right) and push to operate the ignition switch.

 In 2023, Dodge introduced the Hornet model, and it uses a very different back-up start method.
-The key fob needs to be placed in the front cup holder (rightt).
+The key fob needs to be placed in the front cup holder (right).
 The fob may need to be removed from a key chain to make this work.

 Once in the cup holder, simply press the Start / Stop ignition button while stepping on the brake as usual.